pdevalaraju/POA_Development_Blockchain/README.md

 * MyCrypto Tool, an open-source, client-side tool for generating ether wallets and send/receive test Coins/tokens.

-Be sure to include any preliminary setup information, such as installing dependencies and environment configuration.
-* Write instructions on how to use the chain for the rest of your team.

 ## Pre Requisite Installations

 * MyCrypto is a free, open-source, client-side interface that allows you to interact directly with the blockchain.